-For micro-generators on a 200-amp service or less, we recommend not requiring calculations for yearly energy output, and instead enabling unrestricted self supply and export.
+Micro-generators on a 200-amp service or less should not be required to submit calculations for yearly energy output, and instead be able to install unrestricted self supply and export.

-For micro-generators on a service over 200 amps, we recommend adopting expectations akin to section 5.6. of Solar Alberta's Alberta Solar Business Code of Conduct (https://solaralberta.ca/wp-content/uploads/2023/12/Alberta-Solar-Business-Code-of-Conduct-Nov2023.pdf):
+Micro-generators on a service over 200 amps should be required to adopt expectations akin to section 5.6. of Solar Alberta's Alberta Solar Business Code of Conduct (https://solaralberta.ca/wp-content/uploads/2023/12/Alberta-Solar-Business-Code-of-Conduct-Nov2023.pdf), as follows:

 - 5.6.1.
 Depending on the installation, Material Factors for production calculations of the system should include: Equipment and hardware specifications; Tilt; Azimuth; Size; Roof layout; Geographic location; Shading; and Any other reasonably evident or anticipated factors impacting system performance. - 5.6.2.
 In the event a performance calculation is unable to include the Material Factors, production projections should clearly identify the omitted factors, the reason for any such omission and the potential impact of the omission. - 2.
-There are currently no specified mechanisms for monitoring the compliance of micro-generation systems with the Micro-Generation Regulation (i.e., the micro-generation system generates all or a part of, but not more than, the customer's yearly electricity consumption) after the system is approved.
+There are currently no specified mechanisms for monitoring the compliance of microgeneration systems with the Micro-Generation Regulation (i.e., the micro-generation system generates all or a part of, but not more than, the customer's yearly electricity consumption) after the system is approved.
 How important is post-approval compliance monitoring to ensure micro-generators are remaining aligned with the Micro-Generation Regulation?
 Please provide an explanation.